-If preferences are transitive, then for all X, Y, and Z, if $X \succ Y$ and $Y \succ Z$ , then $X \succ Z$ , 32 where $\succ$ denotes "is truly preferred to".
-When a formal property like transitivity is tested 33 empirically, however, it might be that individual responses (expressed preferences) violate 34 the property because those responses contain random error.
-Further, different people might 35 have different true preferences, and the same person might change true preferences over 36 time from session to session.
-Such changing preferences might lead to apparent violations of 37 transitivity when in fact at any given time, each person's true preferences were transitive.
-38 Given these sources of variation in observed preferences, investigators have debated how to 39 decide whether observed violations might be due to random error, to changing preferences, 40 to individual differences, or if they instead reflect truly intransitive behavior.
-41

-When devising a test of transitivity, researchers begin with a rival model that is not transitive and choose X, Y, and Z such that this rival model implies an intransitive cycle of preferences.
-A number of papers explored violations of transitivity predicted by lexicographic semiorder models (Tversky, 1969; Budescu & Weiss, 1987; Birnbaum, 2010; Birnbaum & Gutierrez, 2007; Birnbaum & Bahra, 2012b; Birnbaum & LaCroix, 2008; Cavagnaro & Davis-Stober, 2014; Ranyard, Montgomery, Konstantinidis, & Taylor, 2020; Regenwetter, Dana, & Davis-Stober, 2011).

-Editing mechanisms and contextual assimilation or contrast effects might also produce intransitive preferences (Birnbaum & Gutierrez, 2007; Birnbaum, Navarro-Martinez, Ungemach, Stewart, & Quispe-Torreblanca, 2016; Müller-Trede, Sher, & McKenzie, 2015).
+If preferences are transitive, then for all X, Y, and Z, if $X \succ Y$ and $Y \succ Z$ , then $X \succ Z$ , 34 where $\succ$ denotes "is truly preferred to".
+When a formal property like transitivity is tested 35 empirically, however, it might be that individual responses (expressed preferences) violate the property because those responses contain random error.
+Further, different people might have 37 different true preferences, and the same person might change true preferences from session 38 to session.
+Such changing preferences might lead to apparent violations of transitivity when in fact at any given time, each person's true preferences are transitive.
+Given these sources of variation in observed preferences, investigators have debated how to discover whether observed violations might be due to random error, to changing preferences, to individual differences, or if they instead reflect truly intransitive behavior.
+43 When devising a test of transitivity, researchers begin with a rival model that is not 44 transitive and choose X, Y, and Z such that this rival model implies an intransitive cycle of 45 preferences.
+A number of papers explored violations of transitivity predicted by lexicographic 46 semiorder models (Tversky, 1969; Budescu & Weiss, 1987; Birnbaum, 2010; Birnbaum & 47 Gutierrez, 2007; Birnbaum & Bahra, 2012b; Birnbaum & LaCroix, 2008; Cavagnaro & 48 Davis-Stober, 2014; Ranyard, Montgomery, Konstantinidis, & Taylor, 2020; Regenwetter, Dana, & Davis-Stober, 2011).
+50 Editing mechanisms and contextual assimilation or contrast effects might also produce in-51 transitive preferences (Birnbaum & Gutierrez, 2007; Birnbaum, Navarro-Martinez, Ungemach, 52 Stewart, & Quispe-Torreblanca, 2016; Müller-Trede, Sher, & McKenzie, 2015).
+53 Regret theory (Loomes & Sugden, 1982) is a model that can violate transitivity, and 54 a separate branch of literature developed searching for violations of transitivity implied by regret theory (Birnbaum & Schmidt, 2008), a rival similarity theory (Leland, 1998), or by related integrative contrast models (Birnbaum & Diecidue, 2015; González-Vallejo, 2002).

-Regret theory (Loomes & Sugden, 1982) is a model that can violate transitivity, and a separate branch of literature developed searching for violations of transitivity implied by regret theory (Birnbaum & Schmidt, 2008), a rival similarity theory (Leland, 1998), or by related integrative contrast models (Birnbaum & Diecidue, 2015; González-Vallejo, 2002).
-Some reviews concluded that violations of transitivity of preference reported in the literature are not that impressive and might be due to error (e.g., Luce, 2000; Rieskamp, Busemeyer, & Mellers, 2006; Cavagnaro & Davis-Stober, 2014).
+Some reviews concluded that violations of transitivity of preference reported in the literature are not very impressive and might be due to error (e.g., Luce, 2000; Rieskamp, Busemeyer, & Mellers, 2006; Cavagnaro & Davis-Stober, 2014).

-However, Butler and Pogrebna (2018) devised a set of gambles based on an intransitive, most probable winner (MPW) theory (Butler & Blavatskyy, 2020) that appeared to produce systematic violations of transitivity.
-Their design used 11 sets of three gambles ("triples"), each of which provided exactly three equally likely cash prizes with no more than two distinct values.
-For example: X = (15, 15, 3), Y = (10, 10, 10), and Z = (27, 5, 5), where X = (15, 15, 3) represents a gamble with two equal chances to win 15 pounds and one equal chance out of three to win 3 pounds.
+However, Butler and Pogrebna (2018) devised a set of gambles based on an intransitive, 61 most probable winner (MPW) theory (Butler & Blavatskyy, 2020) that appeared to produce 62 systematic violations of transitivity.
+Their design used 11 sets of three gambles ("triples"), 63 each of which provided exactly three equally likely cash prizes with no more than two distinct 64 values.
+For example: X = (15, 15, 3), Y = (10, 10, 10), and Z = (27, 5, 5), where X = (15, 15, 10), Y = (15, 10), Y65 15, 3) represents a gamble with two equal chances to win 15 pounds and one equal chance 66 out of three to win 3 pounds.
+The values were chosen so that each choice compared a "safe" 67 alternative with lower range of values against a "riskier" alternative with higher range and 68 higher expected value.
+69

-If the gambles are played independently, the probability that X gives a higher prize than Y is 2/3; the probability that Y gives a higher outcome than Z is 2/3; and the probability that Z gives a higher prize than X is 5/9.
+In addition, the levels were chosen so that if the gambles are played independently, the probability that X gives a higher prize than Y is 2/3; the probability that Y gives a higher outcome than Z is 2/3; and the probability that Z gives a higher prize than X is 5/9.
 So, if a person chose the MPW-the alternative most likely to give a higher outcome-her or his choices would be intransitive.